Academic and Student Services, Offices, and Activities

 Colorado Mesa University also offers competitive cheerleading.

-International Student Admissions and Programs Office
+International Student Admissions Office

-The International Student Admissions and Programs Office oversees international student admissions and recruitment, international student services and advising, international initiatives and development, international student programming, and study abroad.
+The International Student Services Office oversees international student services and advising, immigration and visa processing, international initiatives and development, and international student programming.
+This office is the primary resource for admitted and enrolled international students, as well as incoming study abroad students.

 IRIS